chaosarium/Influx/LLM.md

 - In general, do not touch existing comments.
 If a TODO comment is implemented, change it to DONE and leave the comment in place.
 - `influx_core/migrations/000001_initial.sql` is currently the only `sql` version of interest.
 It's not the final version, so we can keep updating it without making new versions.
 - Always run `just fmt` at project directory after finishing a task.
+- Do not make git commits for changes

 ## Directory Structure